Health in Zambia: Infrastructure Development

 As of December 2016, 275 out of 650 health posts were built and are operational.
 Furthermore, 36 district hospitals were under construction, while Matero, Chawama, Chipata and Chilenje clinics have been upgraded from clinics to First Level hospital.
-The University Teaching Hospital (UTH) Levy Mwanawasa University Teaching Hospital and various provincial hospitals have undergone modernization with the installation of computerized tomography (CT) scans, mammography equipment.
+The University Teaching Hospital (UTH), Levy Mwanawasa University Teaching Hospital and various provincial hospitals have undergone modernization with the installation of computerized tomography (CT) scans, mammography equipment.
 Intensive care units (ICU) in some selected hospitals.
-A 240 in-patient bed capacity at the Cancer Disease Hospital (CDH) has been completed in the recent past.
+A 240 in-patient bed capacity at the Cancer Disease Hospital (CDH) was completed in 2007.

+In April 2022, the construction of the 440 million Zambian Kwacha (US$25 million) Chimwemwe Level One, 80-bed capacity, hospital commenced and was scheduled to be completed and opened by July 2023.
+As of May 2023, the structural works by the contractor, Velos Enterprise, were 80 per cent complete.

+In May 2023, the Government of Zambia signed a 471 million Zambian Kwacha (US$25 million) contract with Avic International for the construction of the Cancer Treatment Centre in Ndola, Copperbelt Province.
+The contractor indicated that it would take 12 months to construct and commission the fully furnished facility.

 Disease Burden in Zambia

-Zambia's epidemiological burden is characterized by high prevalence of preventable and treatable communicable diseases.
-HIV AIDS still ranks as the main cause of death in the country in the period ranging from 2009-2019with neonatal disorders being the second leading cause of death in the country.
-Despite this, positive strides have been made in reducing the number of HIV related deaths by 33.8% and those of neonatal disorders by 11.9% in the aforementioned timeframe.

-The change in the burden of disease to include non-communicable diseases has led to the increase in cases of stroke thereby making it the third leading cause of death in the country.
-The country has experienced an exponential increase of about 58.6% in the number of stroke cases from 2009-2019.
-Lower respiratory tract infections and diarrheal diseases sum up the five leading causes of death in Zambia.
-Other major causes of death in the country include tuberculosis, ischemic heart diseases, malaria, cirrhosis and hypertensive heart diseases.
+Zambia continues to experience a huge burden of disease, mainly characterized by high prevalence and impact of communicable diseases, particularly, malaria, HIV and AIDS, Sexually Transmitted Infections (STIs), and Tuberculosis (TB), and high maternal, neonatal and child morbidity and mortality.
+The country is also faced with a rapidly rising burden of non- communicable diseases, including cancer diseases, mental health, diabetes mellitus, cardiovascular diseases (CVD), and trauma.